fast-rust/one-shot-allocator/README.md

 One such strategy is the one-shot allocator that allocates, but does not free.

-This is similar to a garbage-collected allocator with garbage collection disabled use by many Java-based servers.
+This is similar to a garbage-collected allocator with garbage collection disabled used by many Java-based servers.

 When we run out of memory, we restart the service.